Elon Musk says taking Tesla private is 'best path,' shares jump

 (GRAPHIC-Tesla shares jump 10 percent, near record high: tmsnrt.rs/2MbzJin)

-Reporting by Sonam Rai in Bengaluru, Alexandria Sage in San Francisco, Carl O'Donnell, Liana Baker, David Randall in New York and Pete Schroeder in Washington; editing by Saumyadeb Chakrabarty, Bill Rigby and Chris Reese
+Reporting by Sonam Rai in Bengaluru, Alexandria Sage in San Francisco, Carl O'Donnell, Liana Baker, David Randall in New York and Pete Schroeder in Washington; editing by Saumyadeb Chakrabarty, Bill Rigby, Chris Reese and Cynthia Osterman